Author has written 8 stories for Danny Phantom, Prétear, Kodomo No Omocha, Star Trek: 2009, Hey Arnold, Red Data Girl/RDG レッドデータガール, and Star Wars.

 Note to Young Fan-fiction Writers:

 I wanted to give a big shout-out to any Fan-fiction writers that are in high-school or college.
-As a college graduate trying to get into a Graduate Program for Creative Writing, I want to say to all of you one simple thing: All of you have the potential to be the next generation of creative writers!
+As a college graduate trying to find employment, I want to say to all of you one simple thing: All of you have the potential to be the next generation of creative writers!

 I joined this site when I was in my first year of high school and have stayed connected with the community of Fan-fiction and her sister site, Fictionpress, ever since.
 My talent has developed from reading many stories on this site and, much later on, taking up my quill and placing ink to paper once again.